CrystalExch/Crystal-Contracts/README.md

 seperate tx to approve a forwarder, forwarder has to deposit/withdraw from router to use its own balances

-forwarder can use transferfrom instead of only being allowed to place/cancel on behalf of user
+forwarder shouldn't be able to use transferfrom, should only be allowed to place/cancel on behalf of user

 entire math i have no idea how/why it works/doesn't